 …visible determination (…) to re-examine all aspects of how the category operates

 In meeting the In-store Bakery (ISB) team, it was evident that everyone involved was highly focused, motivated and working at pace to deliver transformational improvements for the category.
 There was visible determination and action to re-examine all aspects of how the ISB category operates.
 From product range and choice to key production perspectives, as well as both displays and marketing.

 The result of their hard work was clearly on display.
 Significant progress was evident in editing product choice to focus on category winners, introducing exciting new ranges, improving fresh bread availability and pricing throughout the whole day.

 Most importantly of all, retail performance confirms that commercial progress is really starting to show through.
 Delivering the finest quality product possible is all well and good but commerciality is king.
-That’s why applying new thinking to a traditional category in a way that ensures availability, a competitive price point while still delivering a product that customers love deserves to be recognised.
+That’s why applying new thinking to a traditional category in a way that ensures availability at a competitive price point, while still delivering a product that customers love deserves to be recognised.

 …strategy to make products relevant and accessible is there for all to see, and taste